Organize your stay Saudi Arabia

 Communication Communication Saudi Arabia

-Wifi is present in all hotels, most restaurants and cafes.
-The network is generally good or even excellent.
-It is the same for the cell phone network.
-On the other hand, network losses are frequent in the desert, in the middle of nowhere.
-Remember to download your maps if you are traveling by car and relying on your GPS.
+Wifi is available in all hotels, most restaurants and cafés.
+The network is generally good, if not excellent.
+The same applies to the cell phone network.
+On the other hand, in the desert, in the middle of nowhere, network losses are frequent.
+Remember to download your maps if you're travelling by car and relying on your GPS.

 Electricity and measurements Electricity and measurements Saudi Arabia